PHP Conditional Statements

 endif;

-Another control structure similar to if…else is switch…case.
+A switch statement is a conditional structure that tests a variable against several possible values, or cases.
 This structure evaluates only one expression, and executes the block depending on its value.

 For most situations, the if conditional statement works best.
 However, sometimes you have a list of conditions and want to execute different statements for each condition.